MTG/omar-rq/README.md

     device (str): Device to use for the model.
 Defaults to "cpu". quantization_targets (bool): If True, it will create the quantization targets for SSL pre-training of the model.
-Defaults to False.
+Defaults to False. load_weights (bool): If True, it will load the weights from the checkpoint.
+Defaults to True.

 Output:
     module: The model from the provided config file.